When: Monday 30th January – Wednesday 1st February 2023

 The workshops will consist of lectures and hands-on exercises at a computer.
 During the hands-on exercises, tutors will be available for consultation and assistance.

 The Beginners workshop for NONMEM and the Intermediate workshop will be conducted as parallel sessions.
-The 2022 Beginners workshop will introduce the theory and practice of population modelling with NONMEM.
+The Beginners workshop will introduce the theory and practice of population modelling with NONMEM.
 Attendance at the Intermediate workshop requires experience with the conduct of at least one population approach analysis.
-The Intermediate workshop topics will be released soon.

 Please note: this year we will be running the PAWS as BYO device.
-You will require your own working installation of NONMEM and R. Don’t have your own installation of NONMEM?
-Don’t worry – meeting attendees will be able to download an installation and a temporary license associated with the meeting closer to the time.
+You will require your own working installation of NONMEM and R. Meeting attendees will be able to download a NONMEM installation and a temporary license associated with the meeting closer to the time.
 We recommend you use R Studio with your R installation, which is available through most Universities and is discounted for researchers.
 More information on this to follow.

 Who should attend?